cortexlabs/cortex/README.md

 ### How it works

 The CLI sends configuration and code to the cluster every time you run `cortex deploy`.
 Each model is loaded into a Docker container, along with any Python packages and request handling code.
-The model is exposed as a web service using Elastic Load Balancing (ELB), TensorFlow Serving, and ONNX Runtime.
+The model is exposed as a web service using a Network Load Balancer (NLB) and FastAPI / TensorFlow Serving / ONNX Runtime (depending on the model type).
 The containers are orchestrated on Elastic Kubernetes Service (EKS) while logs and metrics are streamed to CloudWatch.

 <br>